cloudfuji/open_source_rails/README.md

 * 404

+* style the comma seperated author list on projects#show

 * How do we select featured apps?
 Have apps in a list (FeaturedApp model) called Featured apps and edit the list manualy every week by adding/deleting apps to it?